 All surgery has risks.
 Some of the risks of any major surgery include:

-Colorectal surgery increases your risk of infection because of the bacteria in your colon.
-Treatments before surgery can help reduce this risk.
-But a small portion of people who have colorectal surgery get an infection, either at the incision site on the skin or inside the abdomen.
-Healthcare providers can treat some skin infections by letting them drain and by using clean dressings.
-More serious infections can occur inside the abdomen.
-These may require additional surgery.
-Antibiotics are very helpful to treat infections.
+Infection risk is higher because of the bacteria in your colon.
+Pre-surgery treatments can help reduce this risk.
+Infection can happen at either the incision site on the skin or inside the belly.
+Your healthcare team can treat some skin infections by draining them and by using clean dressings.
+If an infection occurs inside your abdomen, you may need additional surgery.
+Your team may also prescribe antibiotics.

-Sometimes your colon develops scar tissue or adhesions while it heals.
-This can block your intestines and cause symptoms such as pain, bloating, nausea, and vomiting.
-If these adhesions block the intestines, you may need surgery to fix the problem.
+Bowel blockage happens when scar tissue (adhesion) develops in your colon while it heals.
+This can cause symptoms such as pain, bloating, nausea, and vomiting.
+You may need surgery to fix the problem.

 Colostomy or ileostomy

-There are also some specific risks that can come from surgery to remove a tumor from your rectum:
+There are also some risks of surgery to remove a tumor from your rectum.
+These are:

 Erectile dysfunction.
-In men, the rectum is close to the prostate.
-The nerves that are involved in sexual function wrap around the prostate.
-Sometimes these nerves are damaged.
-This can cause problems with getting an erection, or erectile dysfunction.
+Erectile dysfunction can occur in some men because the rectum is close to the prostate.
+The prostate is surrounded by the nerves involved in sexual function.
+If these nerves are damaged, it can cause problems getting or keeping an erection.

 Getting ready for your surgery

-You will also meet with the anesthesiologist.
-This is the provider who will give you general anesthesia, the medicine that puts you to sleep so that you won’t feel any pain during surgery.
-He or she also monitors you during surgery to keep you safe.
-He or she will ask about your medical history and your medicines.
+You’ll also talk with an anesthesiologist.
+The anesthesiologist gives you general anesthesia.
+This is the medicine that puts you to sleep so you won’t feel any pain during surgery.
+They’ll also keep a close watch on you during surgery to keep you safe.
+During your meeting, you’ll talk about your medical history and your medicines.

 What to expect during surgery

-Someone will place special stockings on your legs.
-These are to help prevent blood clots.
+Special stockings will be placed on your legs to prevent blood clots.

-You will be given anesthesia through an IV or intravenous line into your arm or hand.
+The anesthesiologist will give you anesthesia through an IV (intravenous) line into your arm or hand.

 What to expect after surgery

-You may have to stay in the hospital for up to 7 days, depending on the type of surgery you have.
-People who have a laparoscopic-assisted colectomy can often go home sooner.
-That’s because they have smaller incisions that can usually heal faster.
+Depending on your type of surgery, you can expect to stay in the hospital for up to seven days.
+If you have a laparoscopic-assisted colectomy, you can often go home sooner.
+That’s because they use smaller incisions that usually heal faster.

-If you had an open surgery, you may have a 5 to 7-inch scar running up and down through your belly button.
+You may have a 5-inch to 7-inch scar on your belly if you had open surgery.
 This will likely heal into a thin scar.

 Eating after surgery

-If your tumor was in the rectum, your surgeon may have made a special pouch called a J-pouch.
-It holds stool as your rectum did before surgery.
-Your surgeon forms the J-pouch during the same surgery to remove your rectum.
-The surgeon loops the colon back on itself and staples it together.
-This creates a pouch that looks like the letter J. Stool collects there until you can get to a bathroom.
-This helps you to get back to a stable bowel pattern more quickly after surgery.
-You may be able to have stable bowel function after a few months.
+If you had rectal cancer, you may have had a J-pouch inserted during surgery.
+This special pouch holds stool like your rectum did before surgery.
+The surgeon creates it by looping the colon back on itself and stapling it together (making a J-shaped pouch).
+Collecting the stool until you can get to a bathroom helps you get back to a stable bowel pattern more quickly.
+You may return to normal in as little as a few months.